adferrand/docker-backuppc/README.md

 ```

 Latest BackupPC 4.x docker image will be downloaded if needed, and started.
-After starting, browse http://YOUR_SERVER_IP:8080 to access the BackupPC web Admin UI.
+After starting, browse http://YOUR_SERVER_IP:8080 to access the BackupPC Admin Web UI.

 The default credentials are:
 - **username:** backuppc